 Since roles are used to group permissions, we can set permissions of a role while creating or editing as shown below:

-Note that not all permissions shown in the figure above
+Note that not all permissions shown in the figure above.

 Every tenant has it's own roles and any change in roles for a tenant does not effect other tenants.
-Also, host has also own isolated roles.
+Also, host has also it's own isolated roles.